 Assisting police officers - Police officers responding to an active shooter are trained to advance immediately to the area in which the shots were last heard.
 The first responding officers will normally be in teams.
-They may be dressed in regular patrol uniforms or they may be wearing external bulletproof vests, Kevlar helmets and other tactical equipment.
-They may be armed with rifles, shotguns or handguns, and might be using pepper spray or tear gas to control the situation.
+They may be dressed in regular patrol uniforms, or they may be wearing external bulletproof vests, Kevlar helmets and other tactical equipment.
+They may be armed with rifles, shotguns, or handguns, and might be using pepper spray or tear gas to control the situation.

 - 1. Remain calm, do as the officers tell you, and do not be afraid of them. - 2.
 Always put down any bags or packages and keep your hands visible. - 3.
 If you know where the shooter is, tell the officers. - 4.
 The first officers will not stop to help people as their primary purpose at this point is to locate and neutralize the threat.
-Rescue teams with medical personnel will follow later.

-5. Until you are released, remain at whatever assembly point authorities designate.
+Rescue teams with medical personnel will follow later. - 5.
+Until you are released, remain at whatever assembly point authorities designate.
 Be aware that police will usually not let anyone leave until the situation is fully under control and all witnesses have been identified and questioned.

-Weapons, combustible items, firearms, explosives, incendiary devices or any instrument which can cause death, physical or property damage
+Weapons, combustible items, firearms, explosives, incendiary devices, or any instrument which can cause death, physical or property damage:

 If you observe or suspect any of the aforementioned items on campus property, stay calm and immediately call 911.
-Then, call MMU Public Safety at extension 3333 or (414) 807-9560 from a non-campus telephone.
+Then call Public Safety at 414-930-3333 or 414-807-9560.
 Give the following information: